jankotek/asterope-scala-legacy/README.md

+**NOTE: This project is abadoned, there is new rewrite to Kotlin at http://github.com/jankotek/asterope**

 Asterope is an astronomical application focused on advanced amateur astronomers.
 When finished it will provide skycharting, ephemeris, observation planning, telescope control and image manipulation.